So here is the story of how we try to honor the rare natural gems we work with and also best serve you!

 Want a gem you don't currently see in our inventory?
 Please use this link to go to our contact page and ask us if one of our hundreds of preforms are suited to you!
 For example: You want a purple sapphire in a round, cushion or oval shape, we can (assuming we have a preformed gem or gems in that color range) put those into our cutting schedule and see if one of the gems "wants" to be close to what you want.

-If we still don't have a preform that will work, but you have months to work on your project, we can also add you to our waiting list and notify you when and if we locate a gem in our inventory that is close to what you want.
-While we cannot abandon everything else we have going on to just work on your project, still knowing you are wanting a certain type of gem encourages us to preform that gem type sooner rather than later if it fits in with our overall strategic plan.
+If we still don't have a preform that will work, but you have months to work on your project, we can also add you to our waiting list.
+By knowing you are wanting a certain type of gem we are encouraged to preform that gem type sooner rather than later and this generally results in us coming up with something for you faster than we would if it is just left to chance.

 Unless we are traveling or at a show we can tell you fairly soon (usually within a week) if we have a gem that will be close to the shape and size you are looking for.
 Keep in mind that I answers most emails myself and aside from having admin tasks I also need to preform and cut gems so I can't be on the computer all the time.